Pumpkin Butterbeer Hot Chocolate + Video

 I have figured out how to sneak pumpkin into everything this year.
+You have to try this combination, Thai Pumpkin Laksa with Crunchy “Fried” Chickpeas.

 I’m talking sweet AND savory.
 Most years I tend to go the all savory route with pumpkin.
 Remember, I rarely mix my chocolate with fruit (yes pumpkin is a fruit – it’s actually a berry!), I truly love an all chocolate dessert!
 Anyway, this year things are a bit different.
 It’s kind of pumpkin everything… and I am so into it.